Ronald Chase

-Ronald Chase (born December 29, 1934) is an American artist, photographer, educator, independent film maker and opera designer.
+Ronald Chase (December 29, 1934 – December 20, 2025) was an American artist, photographer, educator, independent film maker and opera designer.
 His work with projection and film has been called "one of the most exciting developments in the history of opera stage presentation."

 Life and work

 Chase was born in Seminole, Oklahoma.
 He studied dance, design and directing at Bard College, where he joined the Jean Erdman Dance Group.
 He toured with the José Limón Dance Company on their first European tour in the fall of 1956.
 After the tour he remained in Europe (Italy and Spain) to study painting.
 He then established a studio in the Gaspe Peninsula (Perce) in Canada.
 His first exhibits were at the Galerie Libre in Montreal (1962) and the Byron Gallery in New York City (1963).
 His work then entered the collections of the Montreal Museum of Fine Arts and the Boston Museum of Fine Arts.

 In the spring of 1964 he moved to San Francisco and continued his painting.

+Chase died on December 20, 2025, at the age of 91.